benlawraus/pyDALAnvilWorks/README.rst

 One way is to git clone `pyDALAnvilWorksDev <https://github.com/benlawraus/pyDALAnvilWorksDev>`_.
 After downloading, rename it and run the setup_script with your anvil app link.

 Once this is set-up use the push and pull scripts generated, to sync to and from your anvil app.
+Run ./yaml2schema.zsh after you change your database schema to sync with your online anvil app.

 If you want to, it is possible to download your anvil.works database into your laptop's sqlite database.
 A csv file can be exported from your anvil.works database and imported into your sqlite using  `pyDal <http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Exporting-and-importing-data>`_,